cchaine/ECAP5-DPROC/docs/src/arch/3_requirements.rst

 .. requirement:: F_BNE_01
   :derivedfrom: U_INSTRUCTION_SET_01

-  The BNE behavior shall be applied when the opcode is BRANCH and func3 is 0x1.

-.. requirement:: F_BNE_02
-  :derivedfrom: U_INSTRUCTION_SET_01

-  When the first and second parameters are not equal, the pc register shall be updated with the signed sum of the address of the BNE instruction with the third parameter.
+  When the opcode is BRANCH and the func3 field is 0x1, the pc register shall be loaded with the signed sum of the address of the instruction and the immediate value, if the registers pointed by the rs1 field and the rs2 field are equal.

 BLT
 ```